vinoddesignomate/recent-sales-and-add-to-cart-pop-up-trust-elixir/readme.txt

 === Recent Sales and Add to Cart Pop Up - Trust Elixir ===
-Contributors: Designomate
+Contributors: cgcolors
 Tags: woocommerce notification, latest products notification,recent buy notification Requires at least: 5.7
 Tested up to: 5.9
 Stable tag: 1.0.0
+Requires PHP: 5.6
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 *****Description********
-Notification popup for woocommerce product that will show how your products is trending.Plugin will display recent bought products with time ago and location where bought most.
+Recent Sales and Add to Cart Pop Up - Trust Elixir for woocommerce product that will show how your products is trending.Plugin will display recent bought products with time ago and location where bought most.
 In popup will display user location from where user buy the product and how much time before.
 In this plugin will show how many people viewing some trending produts.You can also show the virtual users location and products for increase your sales.